 Toy Fair is a unique and magical place.
 And what makes the February staple at New York City’s Javits Center even more unusual is the total absence of real children.
 Yes, a huge cut-out of curly-haired, smiling moppets greet you as you slog in from the frigidly cold Manhattan streets, but the real deal is nowhere to be seen.
 Kids are an exotic rare creature at Toy Fair—seeing one or two (the offspring of some determined dealers or manufacturers) is like spotting a unicorn or an original swirl-ponytail Barbie #1, Mint in Box, at a local garage sale.

-Launched on Sunday, February 12, and wrapping up on Wednesday, February 15, it is four days ofwelcometotoyfair1 merchandise, marketing, mohair, and mayhem.
+Launched on Sunday, February 12, and wrapping up on Wednesday, February 15, it is four days of merchandise, marketing, mohair, and mayhem.
 Like my guide at the Mattel both told me, “Toy Fair is all about blood, sweat, and sequins.”

 Walking into the convention hall, my eyes immediately landed upon the Ty booth, with a bunch of frolicking, round ball-like creatures with waving arms and legs.
 I wondered if street urchins—sort of like Oliver Twist and the Artful Dodger—were encased in the plush costumes, or if it was a cast of little people.
-The hopping and skipping mascots never broke character, so I have no way of knowing whether it peterdinklage1was indeed child members of SAG and Actors’ Equity, or maybe a future Emmy winner, like HBO’s fan favorite (and mine) Peter Dinklage hidden beneath the furry outfits.
+The hopping and skipping mascots never broke character, so I have no way of knowing whether it was indeed child members of SAG and Actors’ Equity, or maybe a future Emmy winner, like HBO’s fan favorite (and mine) Peter Dinklage hidden beneath the furry outfits.

 After circumventing the brightest, seemingly happiest place on earth, I wended my way through the thousands of square feet of dolls, bears, games, action figures, video games, and a combination of all of the above.